-Most single premium policies are “current assumption whole life,” which are also (somewhat misleadingly) called “interest sensitive whole life.”
+Some single premium policies are “current assumption whole life,” which are also (somewhat misleadingly) called “interest sensitive whole life”.
 The interest-sensitive label is understandable, however, because insurers market these policies by focusing on the interest rate that they credit to cash values.
-They generally guarantee a very competitive rate for at least one year after the policy issue date and sometimes for up to five (and even ten) years.
+They generally guarantee a very competitive rate for at least one year after the policy issue date and sometimes for up to five or more years.
 After that, the rate generally depends on the company’s investment and mortality experience.

 Actually, current assumption whole life insurance is a type of participating policy where the company’s favorable investment and mortality experience is reflected directly in the interest rate credited to cash values rather than through dividends.